Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

 However, since $D_RD_M$ must equal $|T_{t_B}|$, we cannot avoid having $D_R$ vary with $t_B$.
 (There is a minor technical point related to $D_B$ needing to be an integer, but this can be ignored at the cost of an exponentially small error.)
-As a result, we need to run the protocol of \lemref{flat-qrst} in superposition using different numbers of EPR pairs in different branches of the superposition.
-This cannot be accomplished simply by discarding the unnecessary EPR pairs in the branches of the superposition that need less entanglement; instead we need to use one of the techniques from \secref{spread}.
-Fortunately, since the number of EPR pairs varies by only $O(n\delta)$ across different values of $t_B$, we only need to generate $O(n\delta)$ bits of entanglement spread.
+As a result, we need to run the protocol of \lemref{flat-qrst} in superposition using different numbers of ebits in different branches of the superposition.
+This cannot be accomplished simply by discarding the unnecessary ebits in the branches of the superposition that need less entanglement; instead we need to use one of the techniques from \secref{spread}.
+Fortunately, since the number of ebits varies by only $O(n\delta)$ across different values of $t_B$, we only need to generate $O(n\delta)$ bits of entanglement spread.
 This can be done with $O(n\delta)$ extra qubits of communication, leading to an asymptotically vanishing increase in the communication rate.
+And since the amount of entanglement generated depends on only $t_B$, this does not require leaking any information to Bob that he will not already have.
+Alice first creates her half of the entanglement at the same time as she is transformating $\ket{t_A}$ into $\ket{t_B,t_E}$.
+Then she sends her half of the entanglement to Bob (after it has been mixed with the input by $S_{V_{t_A,t_B,t_E}}$) along with her copy of $\ket{t_B}$.
+This ensures that Alice keeps no record of the amount of entanglement she has created, while Bob is able to perform his part of the entanglement-generation protocol.

 Earlier versions of the quantum reverse Shannon theorem did not need to mention this sublinear amount of entanglement spread because the extra sublinear communication cost could be handled automatically by the protocols used.
 However, when we consider non-tensor power inputs in \secref{gen-input} we will need to make a more explicit accounting of the costs of entanglement spread.
+Thus, the reason our ``warm-up'' is more complicated than the previous proofs of the i.i.d.-source QRST is that it already contains much of the complexity of the full proof.